 For his steel business, Bernsten is a frequent visitor to China (both as a buyer and a seller), and several years ago he got approached about importing gas-powered Chinese cars to the U.S. “I visited six plants, and though I saw some where the paint was peeling off the plastic bumpers, and the wheels and hubcaps were rusting, one of them made high-quality automobiles,” he told me.
 “In fact, it’s cars were better built than many U.S. and Japanese cars on the market now.”

 The big hurdle is getting a factory up and running, and for that Bernsten — and every other electric vehicle maker — asked for up to $150 million in federal Department of Energy (DOE) funds.
 And he didn’t get it.
 Hundreds of millions of dollars did flow, but the recipients were, in addition to such established players as Ford and Nissan, Tesla Motors (the celebrated $109,000 Roadster and the coming Model S sedan) and Fisker Automotive (another high-performance car, the Karma plug-in hybrid, plus the more affordable Nina).
-Tesla got $465 million
+Tesla got $465 million, and Fisker $528 million.

 “The well-connected guys with the lobbying teams got the loan guarantees,” Bernsten said.
 “I’m not disillusioned with the Chinese, I’m disillusioned with the DOE and their evaluation process.
 I’m frustrated that we couldn’t even get partial funding.”